-This shorter version of our 2-day safari may be right for you.
+This shorter full-day version of our 2-day safari may be right for you.
 Enjoy a winter day watching Yellowstone's diverse wildlife and predator-prey interaction.
 December through April.

 Winter is a time of big animals (bison, elk, moose, bighorn sheep, wolf, mule deer, and coyote) on big landscapes.
 The Northern Range of the Yellowstone Ecosystem harbors the greatest diversity and concentration of large, romantic, and highly visible wildlife anywhere during a North American winter.
 We see hundreds to thousands of bison and elk, packs of coyotes and wolves, herds of bighorn, mule deer and pronghorn.
 Eagle, raven, and magpie occur throughout the range.